 An updated list of risk countries is published by the Ministry of Foreign Affairs every Friday and comes into force on Monday of the following week.
 Please see up-to-date information below: https://vm.ee/en/information-countries-and-self-isolation-requirements-passengers#EU%20+%20Schengen

-In the case of a negative test result, the person must stay in limited self-isolation for the first seven days following arrival to Estonia, i.e. the person can go to work and, for example, a shop, but unnecessary contacts must be avoided.
+After arrival if first test was negative the person must stay in limited self-isolation until the second test result is clear, i.e. the person can go outside to walk and do necessary shopping but unnecessary contacts must be avoided.

 What happens if you should get a positive diagnosis of Covid-19 in Estonia?